 When the summer months roll around, I plan to erase the labels and fill them with all of our summer necessities like pool snacks, water bottles, drinks, sunblock and insect repellent, and other items that tend to accumulate on counters and on top of my fridge.
 I think this is a great organizing solution for all year round!

 Designate one day a week (my day is on Sunday) to creating your snack packs and making items that can be tucked into lunchboxes.

-To keep your lunches organized and accessible, designate one refrigerator drawer towards lunches.
+Another tip to keep your lunches organized and accessible is to designate one refrigerator drawer towards lunches.
 Items like freshly cut fruits and veggies, sandwiches, and Asian lunchbox noodles can all be waiting for the morning in this drawer.
 I even tuck commonly forgotten items in the drawer like napkins and spoons to trigger my tired brain to kick in on busy school mornings.

 Don’t forget about yourself in all of the hustle bustle of school preparation!
 I love this DIY Salad Bar to help keep me on track with healthy eating during the school year!

 What do items do you love to keep on hand for your child’s lunchbox?
 I would love to hear your ideas!